NogoApps/workflow/README.md

 ## Codacy

 The codacy make some automatic reviews and give us a better look in the code.
-Yu

 # Git